Browlift Surgery

 Is Browlift Surgery Right for Me?

-Of course, the best way to know if a browlift will provide the results you seek is to visit with a board-certified plastic surgeon in Raleigh, NC.
-Dr. Michael Zenn of Zenn Plastic Surgery provides these one-on-one consultations.
-He will examine your eyebrows, eyelids, hairline and forehead to determine the right procedure for your desired outcome.
-The recommendation may include a browlift, upper blepharoplasty, a combined approach, or possibly another facial surgery.
+Most brow lift patients are between the ages of 45 and 75.
+But people of all ages may be candidates for this surgery for conditions such as hereditary drooping or heavy brows.
+Of course, the best way to know if a browlift will provide the results you seek is to consult with a board-certified plastic surgeon in Raleigh, NC.
+Dr. Michael Zenn of Zenn Plastic Surgery offers one-on-one consultations.
+He will examine your eyebrows, eyelids, hairline, and forehead to determine the best procedure for your desired outcome.
+The recommendation may include a browlift, upper blepharoplasty, a combined approach, or another facial surgery.

 Back to Blog